 To publish a layered image:

 - In the Images module, select one or more image templates that you want to publish.

 - On the Action menu, select Publish Layered Image.

-- The virtual machine shuts down - When the virtual machine is in the desired state, it shuts down and the status changes to Done.
+When the virtual machine is in the desired state, shut it down.
+The task status changes to Done.

-- When the task completes, the task description provides the information you need to navigate to the image in your environment.
+- Use the information in the task description to navigate to the image in your environment.

 If you receive the following error and you want to log into the published image to make changes, it must be through the local user and not a domain user.